Content protected from screenshots

 Related Questions

-What does the term 'magnifying power' of an optical instrument generally refer to?
+What is the 'magnifying power' of an optical instrument primarily a measure of?

 (Current Affairs)